Zirus-VAG/CIP-Ender_2_Pro/README.md

 ## Credits

- 	Creality for giving us a very nice platform to play with.
+ 	Creality for giving us a very nice tiny platform to play with.

 ## Support